 The courses you’ll take in Bible will help you grow more confident in the truth of God’s Word and articulate your faith to others.
 These courses will connect your pursuit of God to all of life—even being an excellent interior designer.
 You’ll learn how to take what you learn from these courses and apply it to your business practices and business ethics.

 The interior design program offers you some flexibility when it comes to electives.
 Some of the best options include photography and additional art courses.
-These help you expand your skills in design and learn about various styles and tastes that can enhance spaces you’ll design.
+These help you expand your design skill set, broadening the application of your degree after graduation.
 Other great choices of electives include courses in business and accounting.
 These courses can be a huge help for you depending on what kind of interior design career you go into, especially small businesses or your own entrepreneurial endeavors.

 Grace Labossiere, ’14